Larynx: Non-mammals

 Most tetrapod species possess a larynx, but its structure is typically simpler than that found in mammals.
 The cartilages surrounding the larynx are apparently a remnant of the original gill arches in fish, and are a common feature, but not all are always present.
 For example, the thyroid cartilage is found only in mammals.
 Similarly, only mammals possess a true epiglottis, although a flap of non-cartilagenous mucosa is found in a similar position in many other groups.
 In modern amphibians, the laryngeal skeleton is considerably reduced; frogs have only the cricoid and arytenoid cartilages, while salamanders possess only the arytenoids.

 An example of a frog that possesses a larynx is the túngara frog.
-While the larynx is the main sound producing organ in túngara frogs, it serves a higher significance due to its contribution to mating call, which consist of two components: 'whine' and 'chuck'.
+While the larynx is the main sound-producing organ in túngara frogs, it serves a higher significance due to its contribution to the mating call, which consists of two components: 'whine' and 'chuck'.
 While 'whine' induces female phonotaxis and allows species recognition, 'chuck' increases mating attractiveness.
 In particular, the túngara frog produces 'chuck' by vibrating the fibrous mass attached to the larynx.

 Vocal folds are found only in mammals, and a few lizards.
 As a result, many reptiles and amphibians are essentially voiceless; frogs use ridges in the trachea to modulate sound, while birds have a separate sound-producing organ, the syrinx.